Our Services

 Helpful Resources

-Sudden abdominal pain after age 65 needs quick attention; call a doctor promptly if it is new, severe, or getting worse, and seek emergency care now for red flags such as chest pain, shortness of breath, confusion or extreme weakness, persistent vomiting or vomiting blood, black or bloody stools, a hard or very tender abdomen, fainting or dizziness, or severe pain after a fall.
-There are several factors to consider, since serious problems can feel milder in older adults and be masked by medications or chronic illness; see below for important details on causes, timing, evaluation, and next steps that could change what you should do.
+Sudden abdominal pain after age 65 needs prompt medical attention.
+Call a doctor right away if pain is new, severe, or worsening.
+Seek emergency care immediately for warning signs such as chest pain, shortness of breath, confusion, extreme weakness, persistent vomiting, vomiting blood, black or bloody stools, a hard or very tender abdomen, fainting, dizziness, or severe pain after a fall.

 This guide explains what sudden abdominal pain can mean for older adults, warning signs to watch for, and when it's important to speak to a doctor right away.
 The goal is to help you make informed decisions without unnecessary fear.